tobyhodges/building-communities/blogpost-AK.md

 Toby Hodges, Malvika Sharan, and Georg Zeller shared experiences from EMBL Bio-IT, with a brief appearance (via video call) from Aidan Budd to provide details of the early days; Michael representing the DLR took Tobias' place who sadly could not join; Stefan Janosch brought experiences in a number of initiatives, spanning from his local institution Max Planck Institute of Molecular Cell Biology and Genetics, via the Dresden Concept, a research alliance among 24 Dresden based research institutions and at the national level, to the de-RSE network of German RSEs; Stefan Helfrich, an excellent impromptu addition resulting from Toby's involvement in [the Carpentries' mentorship groups program](https://github.com/carpentries/mentoring/tree/master/mentoring-groups), represented the NEUBIAS network of image analysts.

-My own interest came from exploiting the literature on **communities of practise** for a proposal I was writing and it struck me that I'd already had experience of some very successful examples of such communities.
+My own interest came from exploring the literature on **communities of practise** for a proposal I was writing and it struck me that I'd already had experience of some very successful such examples.
 As a member of the [Mozilla Open Leaders mentorship program](https://mozilla.github.io/leadership-training/), the [rOpenSci](https://ropensci.org/) and wider [R programming community](https://www.r-project.org/) but also more locally as a co-organiser of the R Users group, we've also recently been trying to apply many of these ideas on a cross-departmental team charged with building community around data visualisation across the University of Sheffield.

 The role of a community builder or manager is to facilitate a domain specific platform, bringing outsiders in through practice and participation.
 Their magic lies in the social capital they create, the network of collaborative relationships and a shared, codified repertoire of best practice, supplemented by channels of tacit knowledge flow.

+Some of the most successful modern communities of practice are digital open source communities.
+They leverage the internet and digital tools to codify, document, develop, share and communicate community knowledge, expand networks and culture, and actively invite and encourage participation.
+In turn they have made the interenet the rich place it is today.
+As community builders hoping seeking to facilitate broad culture change and capacity building in computational research practice, there is much to emulate from open source approaches.
+But once we've showing our researchers some of the tools at their disposal, how to use them and some best practice guidelines, success depends very much on their response to the challenge we are effectively posing, articulated in the intro to [**open advice**]():

 > Yes, users.
 Even if you did not realize it or "never signed up for no community," you in fact are already a part of this community.
 The question is whether you'll choose to participate actively.

-Some of the most successful modern communities of practice are digital open source communities.
-They leverage the internet and digital tools to codify, document, develop, share and communicate community knowledge, expand networks and culture, and actively invite and encourage participation.

-In our quest to spread better computational practice across research as the community facilitators, it is clear that we need to support each other, make the most of our efforts and look to open source communities for inspiration on how to facilitate change (not ignoring the irony that the internet itself was built for scientists to share information and with industry constantly pied piping away skills and talent!).
+A lot more is possible if they are willing to participate.

+## On the Day
-The motivation of this meeting was to swap notes on what we've tried already to build community, what worked particularly well and identify challenges and steps for the future.

-*Please note that the examples and people mentioned in this blog are by no means exhaustive*.
+The motivation for this meeting was to swap notes on what we've tried already to build community, what worked particularly well and identify challenges and steps for the future. *Please note that the examples and people mentioned in this blog are by no means exhaustive*.
 Here we try and pull together some recurring threads in our experiences.

-## On the Day

 ### what works